Gina Miller: True and Fair Foundation

 Miller set up the True and Fair Foundation in 2009, with the stated aim of increasing philanthropy and common good in an era of growing inequality, social fragmentation and small state funding.
 It aimed to encourage those who have been successful to give back to the communities that afforded them their success, lessening the burden of giving for donors and philanthropists who wish to give smarter and in an efficient and transparent manner but may be time poor.
 The Foundation was a registered charity under English law and was removed from the register in July 2019.

+In December 2015, the True and Fair foundation published a report, ‘A Hornet’s Nest: A Review of Charitable Spending by UK Charities’, which alleged that of 5,453 charities surveyed, 1,020 were spending less than half of their income on charitable activities.
+The report was sharply criticised by charities and voluntary sector bodies for being based on misunderstanding or misinterpretation of how charities report income and expenditure from their trading arms, e.g. charity shops, leading to a misleading picture.

 The True and Fair Foundation closed in 2019 with trustees saying the charity had stopped operating in the Autumn of 2018.
 It had come under regulatory scrutiny in its latter years.
 The True and Fair Foundation was issued with formal regulatory advice in 2016 and in March 2019 the Charity Commission said it was "not clear" if the charity had complied.

 True and Fair Campaign

 In January 2012, Miller set up the True and Fair Campaign, with the stated aim to "limit the possibility of future mis-selling or financial scandals through greater transparency."
-This initiative attracted the animosity of part of the city, earning her the nickname of "black widow spider".
+This initiative attracted the animosity of part of the City, earning her the nickname of "black widow spider".
 She reported being called "a disgrace [whose] lobbying efforts would bring down the entire City".

 On 27 September 2021, she launched a political party, the True and Fair Party.
-In a statement she said her new party, "champions greater transparency, accountability, competency than existing political parties provide".
+In a statement she said that her new party "champions greater transparency, accountability, competency than existing political parties provide".

 Brexit legal challenge

 In June 2016, subsequent to the United Kingdom European Union membership referendum, Miller privately engaged the City of London law firm Mishcon de Reya to challenge the authority of the British Government to invoke Article 50 of the Treaty on European Union using prerogative powers, arguing that only Parliament can take away rights that Parliament has granted.

 On 3 November 2016, the High Court of Justice ruled that Parliament had to legislate before the Government could invoke Article 50.
-Miller said outside the High Court: "The judgement, I hope – when it's read by the Government and they contemplate the full judgement – that they will make the wise decision of not appealing but pressing forward and having a proper debate in our sovereign Parliament, our mother of parliaments that we are so admired for all over the world".
+Miller said outside the High Court: "The judgment, I hope – when it's read by the Government and they contemplate the full judgment – that they will make the wise decision of not appealing but pressing forward and having a proper debate in our sovereign Parliament, our mother of parliaments that we are so admired for all over the world".